 Left Hand Drill Bits

 One often overlooked method of removing broken screws and bolts, and perhaps the best first choice, is the left hand twist drill bit.
-These are the same as regular high speed drill bits except the cutting action is in a counter-clockwise direction —the same way fasteners are removed.
+These are the same as regular high speed drill bits except the cutting action is in a counterclockwise direction.
+As a result, it might just unscrew.

 Since you will likely have to drill a pilot hole at this point anyway, if you use a left hand drill bit, in many cases the drilling process results in removal because you are turning and biting into the stuck fastener in the same direction as removal, while applying downward pressure.

 Often a last resort, the application of heat to a stubborn, immovable fastener can be the catalyst for success.
 So, why apply heat ?
 Because, it excites the molecules in the metals causing expansion.
 This expansion can take place at different temperatures and rates for different metals.

 One of the most common examples is the heating of cast iron manifolds to remove stubborn steel studs.

 Being dissimilar in structure, the cast iron heats and expands at a rate greater than the steel fastener.
 As a result, allowing a space to form between the two and facilitates easier removal.
 The added use of penetrating fluids that can withstand high temperatures enhancing the chances for success.